ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Replay attacks, where results of a previous attestation are submitted in response to subsequent requests, are usually prevented by inclusion of a nonce in the request to the TPM for a quote.
 Each request from the Verifier includes a new random number (a nonce).
-The resulting quote signed by the TPM contains the same nonce, allowing the verifier to determine freshness, (i.e., that the resulting quote was generated in response to the verifier's specific request).
+The resulting quote signed by the TPM contains the same nonce, allowing the Verifier to determine freshness, (i.e., that the resulting quote was generated in response to the Verifier's specific request).
 Time-Based Uni-directional Attestation {{I-D.birkholz-rats-tuda}} provides an alternate mechanism to verify freshness without requiring a request/response cycle.

 ## Owner-Signed Keys

-Although RIV recommends that device manufacturers pre-provision devices with easily-verified DevID and AK certs, use of those credentials is not mandatory.
+Although RIV recommends that device manufacturers pre-provision devices with easily verified DevID and AK certificates, use of those credentials is not mandatory.
 IEEE 802.1AR incorporates the idea of an Initial Device ID (IDevID), provisioned by the manufacturer, and a Local Device ID (LDevID) provisioned by the owner of the device.
 RIV extends that concept by defining an Initial Attestation Key (IAK) and Local Attestation